RishikeshDarandale/rishikeshdarandale.github.io/_posts/2018-03-02-create-nodejs-aws-lambda-package.markdown

 This project has `dev-dependencies` and probably we do not want to include these modules from `node_modules/` directory during aws lambda package creation.
 I tried to find for a handy utility to create a package for for aws lambda, but I could not found any useful in this context.

-Few days a later I came across a good article about using [npm as build tool](https://www.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/).
+Few days later I came across a good article about using [npm as build tool](https://www.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/).
 This gave me an idea to see If I can make use of `npm ls --production`, thus I finally come up with following command to create a nodejs package using unix commands.

 ```
  "build": "zip -r $npm_package_name-$npm_package_version.zip package.json README.md index.js `npm ls --production --parseable | grep node_modules | sed -r -e 's/(.*)$npm_package_name\\///g'`"